microsoft/fluentui/rfcs/build-system/02_standard_package_output_folders.md

 ## Detailed Design or Proposal

-Proposed standard folders in a published package (does not imply they will all be present - only applicable output folders will be present):
+Proposed standard folders in a published JavaScript package (does not imply they will all be present - only applicable output folders will be present):

-`lib` - esm
+- `lib` - esm
-`lib-commonjs` - commonjs
+- `lib-commonjs` - commonjs
-`lib-amd` - amd
+- `lib-amd` - amd
-`dist` - bundles and static content
+- `dist` - bundles and static content

 ### Pros and Cons